-- 11.1 The chairperson then should ask the relevant councillor with the suspected personal interest whether they have any prescribed or declarable conflict of interest in the matter.
-If the relevant councillor agrees they have a conflict of interest, the councillor must follow the relevant meeting procedures above for prescribed and declarable conflicts of interest. - 11.2 If the councillor believes they do not have a conflict of interest, they must inform the meeting of that belief and their reasons for that belief. - 11.3 The eligible councillors must then decide whether the relevant councillor has a prescribed conflict of interest, a declarable conflict of interest or that the councillor does not have any conflict of interest in the matter.
+- 11.1 The chairperson then should ask the councillor with the suspected personal interest whether they have any prescribed or declarable conflict of interest in the matter.
+If the councillor agrees they have a conflict of interest, the councillor must follow the relevant meeting procedures above for prescribed and declarable conflicts of interest. - 11.2 If the councillor believes they do not have a conflict of interest, they must inform the meeting of that belief and their reasons for that belief. - 11.3 The eligible councillors must then decide whether the relevant councillor has a prescribed conflict of interest, a declarable conflict of interest or that the councillor does not have any conflict of interest in the matter.
 If the meeting decides the councillor has a conflict of interest, the councillor must follow the relevant meeting procedures above.
-If a councillor with a declarable conflict of interest wants to participate in the decision despite the declarable conflict of interest, then the eligible councillors must make a decision about the councillors participation. - 11.4 If the eligible councillors at the meeting cannot make a decision about, whether a councillor has a declarable conflict of interest under section 150ER of the LGA or section 177Q of the COBA, or whether the councillor may or may not participate in the decision despite the subject councillor's declarable conflict of interest under section 150ES of the LGA or section 177P of the COBA, then they are taken to have determined that the councillor must leave the meeting and stay away while the matter is being decided under section 150ET(3) of the LGA or section 177Q(3) of the COBA.
+If a councillor with a declarable conflict of interest wants to participate in the decision despite the declarable

+- conflict of interest, then the eligible councillors must make a decision about the councillor's participation. - 11.4 If the eligible councillors at the meeting cannot make a decision about, whether a councillor has a declarable conflict of interest under section 150ER of the LGA or section 177Q of the COBA, or whether the councillor may or may not participate in the decision despite the subject councillor's declarable conflict of interest under section 150ES of the LGA or section 177P of the COBA, then they are taken to have determined that the councillor must leave the meeting and stay away while the matter is being decided under section 150ET(3) of the LGA or section 177Q(3) of the COBA.
 A decision under these provisions about a councillor participating in the meeting applies to the matter and subsequent decisions, about the same matter unless there is a change to the councillor's personal interests and/or the nature of the matter being discussed.
-If the eligible councillors decide that the subject councillor can act in the public interest on the matter, then the councillor may participate in the meeting and be involved in processes occurring outside of a council meeting about the same matter e.g. workshops. - 11.5 When a councillor informs a meeting that they or another councillor have a prescribed or declarable conflict of interest in a matter, the minutes of the meeting must record all the relevant details of how the conflict of interest was dealt with, being (section 150FA of the LGA or section 177X of the COBA): - The name of any councillor and any other councillor who may have a prescribed or declarable conflict of interest - The particulars of the prescribed or declarable conflict of interest provided by the councillor
+If the eligible councillors decide by resolution that the subject councillor can act in the public interest on the matter, then the councillor may participate in the meeting and be involved in processes occurring outside of a local government meeting about the same matter e.g. workshops. - 11.5 When a councillor informs a meeting that they or another councillor have a prescribed or declarable conflict of interest in a matter, the minutes of the meeting must record all the relevant details.

+Note: The minutes must include details of how the conflict of interest was dealt with, being (section 150FA of the LGA or section 177X of the COBA):

-- The actions taken by a councillor after informing the meeting that they have, or they reasonably suspect another councillor has a prescribed or declarable conflict of interest - Any decision then made by the eligible councillors - Whether the councillor with a prescribed or declarable conflict of interest participated in or was present for the decision under ministerial approval - The council's decision on what actions the councillor with a declarable conflict of interest must take and the reasons for the decision - The name of each eligible councillor who voted on the matter and how each voted. - 11.6 If the councillor has a declarable conflict of interest the following additional information must be recorded in the minutes of the meeting when the meeting is informed of a councillor's personal interest by someone other than the councillor: - The name of each councillor who voted in relation to whether the councillor has a declarable conflict of interest, and how each of the councillors voted. - 11.7 Where a decision has been made under section 150ES of the LGA or section 177Pof the COBA the minutes must include: - · The decision and reasons for the decision, and - The name of each eligible councillor who voted, and how each eligible councillor voted.
+- the name of any councillor and any other councillor who may have a prescribed or declarable conflict of interest - the particulars of the prescribed or declarable conflict of interest provided by the councillor - the actions taken by a councillor after informing the meeting that they have, or they reasonably suspect another councillor has a prescribed or declarable conflict of interest - any decision then made by the eligible councillors - whether the councillor with a prescribed or declarable conflict of interest participated in or was present for the decision under ministerial approval - the local government's decision on what actions the councillor with a declarable conflict of interest must take and the reasons for the decision. - 11.6 The minutes of the meeting must record the name of each eligible councillor who voted in relation to whether the councillor has a declarable conflict of interest, and how each of the councillors voted.